culanomeara/adventureswithwood/README.md

 * [GitHub](https://github.com/) - An internet hosting service used for version control.
 Used to host the Adventures With Wood repository and for the project board used for project management and user stories.
 * [GitPod](https://www.gitpod.io/) - A cloud development environment used as the primary site code editor.
 * [Heroku](https://dashboard.heroku.com/) - A cloud platform used to host the Adventures With Wood full stack application.
-* [Cloudinary](https://cloudinary.com/?&utm_campaign=1329&utm_content=instapagelogocta-selfservetest) - A cloud based video and image management platform used to store the site images.
+* [Cloudinary](https://cloudinary.com/?&utm_campaign=1329&utm_content=instapagelogocta-selfservetest) - A cloud-based video and image management platform used to store the site images.
 * [Slack](https://slack.com/intl/en-gb/) - An online instant messaging program used for site feedback and guidance from the [Code Institute](https://codeinstitute.net/) community.
 * [App Diagrams](https://app.diagrams.net/) - An online diagram software used for the database schemas.
 * [Google Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - A set of web developer tools built directly into the chrome browser.
 Used for responsiveness tests and further testing.
-* [Google Fonts](https://fonts.google.com/) - A web based font service by Google used to supply the site typography.
+* [Google Fonts](https://fonts.google.com/) - A web-based font service by Google used to supply the site typography.
-* [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) - An open source automated testing tool used for site tests.
+* [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) - An open-source automated testing tool used for site tests.
 * [Responsive Design Checker](https://responsivedesignchecker.com/) - An online testing tool used for responsive site testing.
 * [Am I Responsive](https://ui.dev/amiresponsive) - An online testing tool used for responsive site testing.
-* [Wave Web Accessibility Evaluation Tool](https://wave.webaim.org/) - An online suite of evaluation tools use to test the site for accessibility.
+* [Wave Web Accessibility Evaluation Tool](https://wave.webaim.org/) - An online suite of evaluation tools used to test the site for accessibility.

 [Back to top](<#contents>)